prabhavmhapne-aipm/verifyr---rag/README.md

 Verifyr is your brand-independent AI assistant that compares and recommends Health-Tech products, curates expert reviews, and guides you from pre-purchase questions to post-purchase support — neutral, transparent, and in seconds.

-Powered by a **conversational RAG pipeline**, Verifyr covers the full buyer journey: a guided 4-step quiz surfaces personalised product matches, while the chat interface handles post-purchase support — setup guides, how-tos, and troubleshooting — all grounded in verified product documents.
+Powered by a **conversational RAG pipeline**, Verifyr covers the full buyer journey: a guided 4-step quiz recommends personalised product matches, while the chat interface handles pre and post-purchase support — setup guides, how-tos, and troubleshooting — all grounded in verified product documents, reviews & test results.

 <p align="center">
   <img src="frontend/images/app-preview-readme.png" width="900" alt="Verifyr – AI Health-Tech Advisor"/>